-The Role of Unit Economics in Profitable Outcomes
+The Role of Unit Economics in P2P Lending Business

 In the vast world of finance, the lending business remains one of the most complex but important parts.
 Every transaction, every loan issued, and even every promo code extended reflects a complex dance of numbers and strategy.
 At the center of this dance is a concept that stands as the backbone of understanding profitability and sustainability: unit economics.